filipmihal/smart-crawler/CONTRIBUTE.md

 ### Module structure

-A module must contain a processing function, a setup function, and a module struct.
+A module must contain a processing function, a setup function, and a module dataset class.

-- Module struct
+- Module dataset class
-  - Structure of data that are scraped by the module
+  - Structure of data that is scraped by the module
 - Processing function
-  - Contains the scraping logic and returns module struct
+  - Contains the scraping logic and returns module dataset class
 - Setup
   - Matches a DatasetItem property to the result of the processing function